John Gow: Pirate

 Prior to August 1724 he crewed a voyage from London to Lisbon and back, during which he plotted to seize control of the vessel.
 He failed to attract sufficient numbers, however, and the effort went nowhere.
-In London, word spread about the attempt, so Gow fled to Amsterdam, where he joined the Santa Cruz-bound Caroline as second mate.
+In London, word spread about the attempt, so Gow fled to Amsterdam, where he joined the Canary Islands-bound Caroline as second mate.

-After several months' layover in Santa Cruz, on 3 November 1724 the Caroline departed for Genoa, Italy, with a cargo of beeswax, leather, and woolens.
+After several months' layover in Santa Cruz on the island of La Palma, on 3 November 1724 the Caroline departed for Genoa, Italy, with a cargo of beeswax, leather, and woolens.
 The shipboard climate, however, was troubled.
 There were complaints about the food on board the ship, and Freneau, the captain of the Caroline, was accused of treating the other crewmen of the vessel improperly.
 Grousing of short allowance, the crewmen of the Caroline started to disobey some of the captain's orders.
 The captain, realising that his orders were being disobeyed, consulted his mate.
 The two men agreed to stash some small arms in the cabin so they could defend themselves in case of mutiny.
 Unfortunately for the captain, two of the conspirators on the upper deck overheard the conversation.

 Not realising that Gow was the ring leader of the attempted mutiny, Freneau ordered Gow to prepare arms to defend the crew.
 Upon hearing this, the mutineers decided to act that night.
 At ten p.m., after half the ship's company had retired following evening prayer, shots echoed across the deck.
 Told that someone had fallen overboard, Freneau ran to the rail, where he was stabbed in the neck and shot twice in the stomach by Gow, then thrown overboard by the other conspirators.
 Still alive, he managed to clutch a rope dangling from the side of the ship, but when the conspirators realised this, they cut the rope and he tumbled into the sea.
 The next morning, the remainder of the crew was given the option of following their captain or joining the mutineers.
 Accounts indicate that they all accepted their former position.
 The ship was renamed Revenge.

 Over the next few weeks the Revenge began attacking British ships in the area, starting with the Delight (12 November) and the Sarah (21 November).
 The crews were usually set adrift, though some deemed useful were given the option of joining Gow's crew.
 Over the next few months, Gow attacked several other ships plying the region.